valdok/grin-rfcs/text/0023-multisig-wallet.md

 ### Why it's beneficial to include the commonly-known HKDF-based key complement

-Theoretically even withouth the HKDF-based key the described scheme should be secure, and the coin blinding factors should never be revealed.
-However, if a coin blinding factor is leaked (for whatever reason) - it may compromise all the secret keys.
+Theoretically coin blinding factors should never be revealed.
+However, if a coin blinding factor is leaked (for whatever reason), withouth the HKDF-based blinding factor it may compromise all the secret keys.

+Without the HKDF part, the coin blinding factor is:

+$$
+sk(x) = \sum_{n=0}^{M-1} s_n \cdot x^n
+$$

+whereas $s_n$ are the unknown coefficient.
+If the coin blinding factor and its number is leaked, then this gives an equation.
+If M different blinding factors are leaked - then there're M linear equations for $s_n$ coefficients, that can easily be solved.

+So, keeping this in mind, it's beneficial to add additional "shared" blinding factor to each key.